tleecsm/VoVTCG/www/data/cards.md

 <b>Trigger:</b> Target reinforcement is activated by a card arriving to its fortification.
 <b>Response:</b> Target reinforcement gains the <b>Persistence, 1</b> keyword.
-(<b>Persistence, 1:</b> <i>This card is not destroyed by activation.
+(<b>Persistence, 1:</b> <i>This card is not destroyed after activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>)
 <br>

 ##### ALP.FTH.021